Top benefits of consuming Irish Sea Moss for your health and skin.

 Side Effects of Sea Moss

-People with an autoimmune thyroid condition like Hashimoto’s – where the immune system mistakenly attacks the thyroid gland too much iodine can trigger hypothyroidism.
+People with an autoimmune thyroid condition like Hashimoto’s – where the immune system mistakenly attacks the thyroid gland, too much iodine can trigger hypothyroidism.
+Sea moss is rich with iodine.

 It is very rare, but you can overdo it with iodine potentially leading to goiter, thyroid gland inflammation, or thyroid cancer, according to NIH (National Institute of Health).